luigifreda/pyslam/README.md

 The available depth prediction models can be utilized both in the SLAM back-end and front-end.
 - Back-end: Depth prediction can be enabled in the [volumetric reconstruction](#volumetric-reconstruction-pipeline) pipeline by setting the parameter `kVolumetricIntegrationUseDepthEstimator=True` and selecting your preferred `kVolumetricIntegrationDepthEstimatorType` in `config_parameters.py`.
 - Front-end: Depth prediction can be enabled in the front-end by setting the parameter `kUseDepthEstimatorInFrontEnd` in `config_parameters.py`.
 This feature estimates depth images from input color images to emulate a RGBD camera.
-Please, note this functionality is still very *experimental* at present time [WIP].
+Please, note this functionality is still *experimental* at present time [WIP].

-Refer to the file `depth_estimator_factory.py` for further details.
+Refer to the file `depth_estimation/depth_estimator_factory.py` for further details.
 Both stereo and monocular prediction approaches are supported.
 You can test depth prediction/estimation by using the script `main_depth_prediction.py`.

 **Notes**:
 * In the case of a monocular SLAM configuration, do NOT use depth prediction in the back-end volumetric integration: The SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
-In such a configuration, enable depth prediction to run in the front-end.
+With monocular datasets, enable depth prediction to run in the front-end.
 - The depth inference may be very slow (for instance, with DepthPro it takes ~1s per image on my machine).
 Therefore, the resulting volumetric reconstruction pipeline may be very slow.

 ### Save and reload a map